 30 December 1970: In a note to producer Hank Kaufman, Lenya gives her blessing to a revue of Weill’s songs that will become Berlin to Broadway with Kurt Weill.
 The show opens at the Lucille Lortel Theater (formerly known as the Theater de Lys) on 1 October 1972.

 16 June 1971: Travels to Amsterdam to participate in the Holland Festival, where Weill’s Royal Palace and Der Silbersee are given in concert versions.
 Lenya plays Frau von Luber in Der Silbersee, and narrates.
+She returns to the U.S. early in July.
+The performance is recorded on Unique Opera records (UORC–261-A), but it is not released commercially.

 17-27 November 1971: Plays Mother Courage in Brecht’s Mother Courage and Her Children, directed by Herbert Machiz, at the University of California-Irvine.